vcurdia/CCF2012-ReplicationCodes/README.md

 - `MakeFig4.m`
 - `MakeFig5.m`

-The corresponding figures in pdf format are saved in subdirectories.
+The corresponding figures in pdf format are saved in subfolders.